NAV on 2020/02/25

 After beginning his career as a financial accountant in the employee benefits industry, Ryan joined STANLIB Asset Management in their Institutional Pricing team in 2008.
 He got experience in the Offshore Trades Processing team from 2010, before moving on to Alternative Investments as market maker for the ETFs and executing trades for the index-tracking funds, as well as assistance with portfolio management.
 He was appointed a Portfolio Manager in 2017.
 Ryan has a BCom in Taxation degree, is a JSE Registered Securities Trader, as well as a Registered Bond Trader and has been awarded a MBA from Wits Business School.

-The fund performed in line with the index for the quarter.
-In the last quarterly review of the index, Life Health Group Holdings and Reinet Investments were excluded and replaced with Anglo American Platinum and Gold Fields.
-The fund was repositioned for this change.
-Naspers remained the largest holding in the fund.
-The fund benefited from its exposure to Anglo American Platinum, British American Tobacco and the BHP Group, which were the three top performers, with Anglo American Platinum returning 38.3%.
-However, its exposure to Aspen Pharmacare, Mr Price Group and Sappi Ltd detracted from performance, as these were the three worst performers in the fund.
-Aspen returned -31% over the quarter.
+The fund performed in-line with the index over the quarter.
+The last quarterly review of the index saw the deletion of Aspen, PSG Group and Sappi.
+This was complemented by the addition of Impala Platinum and Sibanye Gold.
+The fund was repositioned for this change, with Naspers remaining the largest holding in the fund.
+The fund benefited from its exposure to Anglo-Gold Ashanti, Goldfields, and Anglo-American Platinum, which were the three top performers, with Anglo-Gold Ashanti returning 46.2% over the quarter.
+However, its exposure to Shoprite, Aspen and Discovery detracted from performance in the second quarter, as these were the three worst performers in the fund.
+Shoprite returned -28.9% over the quarter.
+Market overview

 The investment objective of the portfolio will be to focus on achieving a total compound annual return which will substantially equate to the total compound annual return of the FTSE/JSE Top 40 Index as adjusted to take into account transactions and other costs.
 The securities to be acquired for the Portfolio will consist of a selection of ordinary shares, as included in the FTSE/JSE Top 40 Index.